-- Added support for using \shfl intrinsics with all first class types.
-User source code already implementing this feature should be guarded with (CUDA\VERSION <= 6000) in order to compile against CUDA 6.5. - ▶ On Linux, Xid 13 dmesg error reporting has been improved to provide more detail and also to indicate which of the various potential causes of the Xid 13 error was to blame. - ► The Linux .run installation now comes with an uninstallation script, uninstall\cuda\6.5.pl, to help with uninstalling the toolkit during conversions to Debian/RPM installations. - On Linux, stubs that applications can link against at build time have been added for each library.
+- Introduced support for the latest architecture in the Maxwell family (sm_52). - Added support for using shfl intrinsics with all first class types.
+User source code already implementing this feature should be guarded with (CUDA_VERSION <= 6000) in order to compile against CUDA 6.5. - On Linux, Xid 13 dmesg error reporting has been improved to provide more detail and also to indicate which of the various potential causes of the Xid 13 error was to blame. - The Linux .run installation now comes with an uninstallation script, uninstall_cuda_6.5.pl, to help with uninstalling the toolkit during conversions to Debian/RPM installations. - On Linux, stubs that applications can link against at build time have been added for each library.
 This removes the need to have the full library installed when building an application.
 In addition to the CUDA Toolkit libraries, a stub has been provided for the CUDA Driver library (libcuda.so).
 See the NVIDIA CUDA Getting Started Guide for LINUX for details on how to use these stubs.